Professional Statements and Societal Positions Guidelines

 American Academy of Pediatrics (AAP) - 2012

 The American Academy of Pediatrics published guidelines on the diagnosis and management of uncomplicated childhood OSA associated with adenotonsillar hypertrophy and/or obesity in an otherwise healthy [pediatric individual] treated in the primary care setting, which updated the AAP's 2002 guidelines.
 AAP recommended that all [pediatric individuals] or adolescents be screened for snoring, and PSG is performed in [pediatric individuals] or adolescents with snoring and symptoms or signs of OSA as listed in the guideline.
 If PSG is not available, an alternative diagnostic test or referral to a specialist may be considered (option).
-The estimated prevalence rates of OSA in [pediatric individuals] ranged from 1.2% to 5.7%.
+The estimated prevalence rates of OSA in [pediatric individuals] ranged from 1.2 percent to 5.7 percent.
 Adenotonsillectomy was recommended as the first-line treatment for individuals with adenotonsillar hypertrophy, and individuals should be reassessed clinically postoperatively to determine whether additional treatment is required.
 High-risk individuals should be reevaluated with an objective test or referred to a sleep specialist.
 CPAP was recommended if adenotonsillectomy was not performed or if OSA persisted postoperatively.
 Weight loss was recommended in addition to other therapy in individuals who are overweight or obese, and intranasal corticosteroids are an option for [pediatric individuals] with mild OSA in whom adenotonsillectomy is contraindicated or for mild postoperative OSA.

 American Academy of Sleep Medicine (AASM)